mmbman/Katagiri/jewel-mirror-awareness.md

 #### Text:

 > Communing with the source and communing with the process,
-> It includes integration and includes the road;
+> it includes integration and includes the road;

 #### Commentary:

 We must commune with the source.
 And if there is an ultimate source of being, there must be a road, a process to manifest it.
 The source of being doesn’t exist alone.
 It exists within the process, because the source is always functioning.
 That’s why the source is nothing but energies, constantly burning flames.
 And when the source is functioning, working very dynamically, it creates form.
-These energies are always springing up, and when they do atoms and particles com together and we have what we call form.
+These energies are always springing up, and when they do atoms and particles come together and we have what we call form.
 If the energy is not there then all the molecules and particles will separate, because they do not have their own power to come together.

 So that is the nature of these energies: always moving, without taking any form.